 The conventional short form for the country's name is Greece (Hellas or Ellada).
 Its conventional official name is Hellenic Republic (Elliniki Dimocratia).
 The capital is Athens.

 Since the Constitution was signed in 1975, after the military junta of 1967-1975 and a referendum which rejected the monarchy, the newly built democratic Greek system is a parliamentary republic with the President of the Greek Republic as the head of the state, appointed by legislative power.

-The head of the Government today (since January 2015) and Prime Minister of Greece is Alexis Tsipras, while President of the Hellenic Republic (since 2005) is Karolos Papoulias.
+The head of the Government today (since January 2015) and Prime Minister of Greece is Alexis Tsipras, while President of the Hellenic Republic (since 2015) is Prokopis Pavlopoulos.

 You will find below general information about politics in Greece, the organization of the state and the Greek political system.

 Organization and political tensions

 Information about the political organization of the state, the legislative power and judicial power and also information about the political tensions.

 The President of the Hellenic Republic is the chief of the state.
 He is elected by the Parliament for five years and his service can be renewed for another five years.
 He appoints the prime minister.
 The Cabinet is appointed by the president on the recommendation of the prime minister.

 The legislative power is hold by the Parliament, called "Vouli ton Ellinon".
 The Parliament has 300 seats and its members are elected every four years with elections.
 Voting is compulsory for citizens older than 18 years.

 The judicial power is organised as followed: Suppreme Judicial Court and Special Supreme Tribunal are formed by judges appointed for life by the president, after he has consulted a judicial council.
 The legal system is based on a codified Roman law and is judiciary divided into civil, criminal and administrative courts.